aprospero/can-mtdc-logger/doc/lib_help.md

 #### Runtime environment:

-One instance of scbi for 4 sensors and 2 relays consumes 13KiByte data memory.
+One instance of Sorella™ for 4 sensors and 2 relays consumes 13KiByte data memory.
 Code size depends on build system config.

 # Sorella™ API